 Music and time geography

 This group started at the University of Eastern Finland (and online) in the autumn of 2013.
 The focus was on the questions of time geography and rhythm analysis.
-Tim Edensor, the author of "Geographies of Rhythm" and a reader in Cultural Geography at the Department of Environmental and Geographical Sciences, Manchester Metropolitan University, will be invited to visit the group during the academic year.
-The group is led by Professor Helmi Järviluoma and Salli Anttonen, M.A.
+Tim Edensor, the author of "Geographies of Rhythm" and a reader in Cultural Geography at the Department of Environmental and Geographical Sciences, Manchester Metropolitan University, was invited to visit the group during the academic year.
+The group was led by Professor Helmi Järviluoma and PhD Salli Anttonen.

 Popular music group

-This group's focus is on the connections and interfaces between music and society, specifically consumption, media, economy, and politics.
-The majority of the articles that are analysed in this group discuss popular music genres.
+This group's focus was on the connections and interfaces between music and society, specifically consumption, media, economy, and politics.
+The majority of the articles that were analysed in this group discussed popular music genres.
 Nevertheless, the group is prepared to tackle research on any aspect of music.
 The group has been led by prof. Heikki Uimonen (SibA) and D.Soc.Sc.
 Kaarina Kilpiö (SibA).

 The Walter Benjamin group has discussed Benjamin's concept of aura.

 This group convenes in Helsinki.
 If you wish to join the group, please contact Juho Kaitajärvi-Tiekso (juho.kaitajarvi[at]gmail.com).